MohabAbdElMohsen/MCC-Network-Solution/README.md

 ## Network Architecture Diagram

+The following diagram illustrates the network architecture used in our setup.
+The Supervisor acts as the host (server) while the Operator connects as a client over the local network (LAN).
+This structure ensures direct and efficient communication between both devices without external routing.

 <img width="2160" height="1480" alt="Blank diagram (3)" src="https://github.com/user-attachments/assets/37da08cd-8a71-499c-af03-be91be14440d" />

 <img width="2160" height="1480" alt="Blank diagram (5)" src="https://github.com/user-attachments/assets/98eae661-50c3-42a0-819f-7ad961ccb98f" />